 My Top-Three Tips for Japanese and non-Japanese Colleagues

-(1) Try to share information more regularly with your European colleagues.
+(1) Try to share information more regularly with your Western colleagues.
 Explain the background of decisions and what is going on at headquarters.
-Unofficial information that you tend share after hours is especially important for them.
+Unofficial information that you tend to share after hours is especially important for them.

-(2) Try to communicate more explicitly (it is more difficult for Europeans to “read the air”).
+(2) Try to communicate more explicitly (it is more difficult for Westerners to “read the air”).
 Tell them what you really think.

 (3) Give regular feedback to your colleagues.
 Recognition is one of the most important words in management.
-The need to be recognized, through positive feedback or encouragement, exists in Japan as well, but it is even more important in Europe
+The need to be recognized, through positive feedback or encouragement, exists in Japan as well, but it is even more important in the West.

 (1) Share information more regularly with your colleagues, and spontaneously report to your manager (horenso in Japanese.)